jcisio/adventofcode2019/day07/README.md

 ```

 I got 250 ms comparing to 57 ms with Python.
 So Go does have some extra overhead running external program.
 As I am a complete novice in Go, I won't go further for now.

+> **Update:** 120 is the number of permutations (`5!`) of `01234`, but for each permutation there are many iterations of 5 amplifiers, so the above calculation was wrong.
+I ran quickly `d07.go` again and measured 6720 calls of `runIntCode`, so actually it takes about 10 ms to run each intCode machine.
+Maybe Go is as fast as Python if the compilation time is taken into account.
+Compilation time overhead of Go is (non scientifically measured) 230 ms using my PC.

 One more thing: we don't care much about performance here, as we only need the result.
 However, if we needed to run *intCode* millions of times, there should be a way to *import* the Python module and use it, instead of running an external command.
 Another possiblity is to run intCode *as-a-service*, the overhead should be much less, even it is more than an imported module.